gabepalhares/gabepalhares/README.md

 - Passionate about photography, mountain biking, and exploring nature.
 - Born and living in Brazil.

-You can find much more about me at https://gabrielpalhares.dev
+You can find more about me at https://gabrielpalhares.dev